yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GD.rst

 wireless NIC is integrated to the board, and it also has a VIA USB 2.0 controller.
 The {{{boot_wait}}} NVRAM variable is on by default.

 The router is sometimes called Asus WL-500GX.
+Asus WL-500g Deluxe V is also usable for OpenWRT.

 = Software overview =